What It Means to Repent

 2 Peter 1:19, KJV

-While all of the previous Scriptural examples demonstrate how the word "repent" is related to the Lord changing -- or not changing -- His mind due to various reasons or factors, before leaving the Old Testament behind, allow me to share with you one more verse where the Hebrew word "nacham" is used in regards to the Israelites:
+While all of the previous Scriptural examples demonstrate how the word "repent" is related to the Lord changing -- or not changing -- His mind due to various reasons or factors, before leaving the Old Testament behind, allow me to share with you one more verse where the Hebrew word "nacham" is used in regard to the Israelites:

 "And it came to pass, when Pharaoh had let the people go, that God led them not through the way of the land of the Philistines, although that was near; for God said, Lest peradventure the people repent when they see war, and they return to Egypt:"